deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. method:: contour.isClockwise()

    Returns whether the contour is drawn in a clockwise direction.
-A return value of -1 indicates that no consistant direction could be found (the contour self-intersects).
+A return value of -1 indicates that no consistent direction could be found (the contour self-intersects).

 .. method:: contour.reverseDirection()